datavaluepeople/kotsu/README.md

 **Register your validations:**

 You can register multiple validations if you want to compare models in different scenarios, e.g. on different datasets.
-Your validations should take an instance of your models as an argument then return a dictionary containing the results.
+Your validations should take an instance of your models as an argument, then return a dictionary containing the results from validation of that model.
 Here we register two Cross-Validation validations with different numbers of folds.

 ```python
 validation_registry = kotsu.registration.ValidationRegistry()